pudly/schmopera-hugo/content/articles/talking-with-singers-etienne-dupuis.md

 </figure>

-Even more pointed than Verdi’s commentary is the connection to war today.
-“Immediately, if I was in the audience, I’d be like, ‘I’m thinking of Ukraine right now.’”
+Even more pointed than Verdi's commentary is the connection to war today.
+"Immediately, if I was in the audience, I'd be like, 'I'm thinking of Ukraine right now.'"

-Since he was right in the middle of it all when we spoke, I asked Dupuis about The Metropolitan Opera’s response to Anna Netrebko, the Russian star soprano who was dropped by the company - and others, including her management - after she took decidedly too long to denounce the war in Ukraine.
+Since he was right in the middle of it all when we spoke, I asked Dupuis about the Met's response to Anna Netrebko, the Russian star soprano who was dropped by the company - and others, including her management - after she took decidedly too long to denounce the war in Ukraine.

 “Political opinion is the same as a human opinion,” Dupuis says.
 He’s sympathetic to how artists are like everyone else, with varying political leanings; still, the Netrebko case seems more acute.
 “It's hard to justify saying, ‘No, it's cool that a country should invade its neighboring country.’”